WICG/PEPC/explainer.md

 Disadvantages:

-1. There is no signal or guarantee indicating the user’s intent.
+1. There is no signal or guarantee indicating the user's intent.
 This means that the user agent still needs to remain defensive about permission requests.
-2. It requires user experience design and consideration from the site’s side.
+2. It requires user experience design and consideration from the site's side.
     There are many ways to get this wrong and provide a suboptimal user experience.
 Also, providing a solution with best-practices built in helps resource-constrained development teams more.